 This is only a summary and it does not contain all the information that may be important to you.
-Unless we otherwise indicate, all information appearing in this prospectus gives effect to a 57.8 to one stock split in the form of a stock dividend of our common stock to occur prior to the offering.
+In this prospectus, references to "we," "us," "our," and "WESCO" refer to WESCO International, Inc., and its subsidiaries and its predecessors.
+Unless we otherwise indicate, all information appearing in this prospectus gives effect to a to one stock split in the form of a stock dividend of our common stock to occur prior to the offering.
 You should read the following summary together with the more detailed information about WESCO and the common stock being sold in this offering and our historical and pro forma financial statements including the notes to those statements appearing elsewhere in this prospectus.